 The above unlisted equity investments were wealth management products issued by financial institutions in Mainland China.
 They were mandatorily classified as financial assets at fair value through profit or loss as their contractual cash flows are not solely payments of principal and interest.

-23. DERIVATIVE FINANCIAL INSTRUMENT
+23. DERIVATIVE FINANCIAL INSTRUMENTS

-2019 RMB'000 2018 RMB'000
+2020 2019

-Compensation terms for investment - current Compensation terms for investment - non current 65,530 - - 112,723
+RMB'000 RMB'000

-65,530 112,723
+Compensation terms for investment - current - 65,530

 The compensation terms for investment are related to the listed equity investments at fair value through profit or loss (note 22).